Azure-Samples/azure-opensource-labs/4-postgres-citus/README.md

 # Real-Time Analytics on Azure Database for PostgreSQL - Hyperscale (Citus) (preview)

 Azure Database for PostgreSQL is a managed service that you use to run, manage, and scale highly available PostgreSQL databases in the cloud.
 This Quickstart shows you how to create an Azure Database for PostgreSQL - Hyperscale (Citus) (preview) server group using the Azure portal.
-You'll explore distributed data: sharding tables across nodes, ingesting sample data, running queries that execute on multiple nodes, and explore using rollup queries to make real-time analytics even faster..
+You'll explore distributed data: sharding tables across nodes, ingesting sample data, running queries that execute on multiple nodes, and explore using rollup queries to make real-time analytics even faster.

 ## Create and distribute tables

-Once connected to the hyperscale coordinator node using psql, you can complete some basic tasks.
+Once connected to the Hyperscale coordinator node using psql, you can complete some basic tasks.

 Within Hyperscale servers there are three types of tables:

 - Distributed or sharded tables (spread out to help scaling for performance and parallelization)
 - Reference tables (multiple copies maintained)
-- Local tables (often used for internal admin tables)
+- Local tables (tables you don't join to, typically administration/logging tables)

 In this quickstart, we'll set up some distributed tables, learn how they work, and show how they make analytics faster.